Teide: Astronomical observatory

 An astronomical observatory is located on the slopes of the mountain, taking advantage of the good weather, and the altitude, which puts it above most clouds, and promotes stable Astronomical seeing.
 The Teide Observatory is operated by the Instituto de Astrofísica de Canarias.
 It includes solar, radio and microwave telescopes, in addition to traditional optical night-time telescopes.
+Telescopes COAST and PIRATE are remotely operated by the Open University in the UK, which are accompanied by a weather station.

 Symbol

 Teide is the main symbol of Tenerife and the most emblematic natural monument of the Canary Islands.
 An image of Teide, gushing flames, appears at the centre of Tenerife's coat of arms.
 Above the volcano appears St. Michael, the patron saint of Tenerife.
 The flag colors of the island are dark blue, traditionally identified with the sea that surrounds the island, and white for the whiteness of the snow-covered peaks of Teide during winter.
 The logo of the Cabildo de Tenerife (governing body of the island) includes a symbol of Teide in eruption.

 Teide has been depicted frequently throughout history, from the earliest engravings made by European conquerors to typical Canarian craft objects, on the back of the 1000-peseta banknote, in oil paintings and on postcards.

 In the Canary Islands, especially on Tenerife, Teide has cultural symbolism deeply rooted in traditions and history.
 It is popularly referred to as Padre Teide (Father Teide).